cdktf/cdktf-provider-gitlab/docs/projectJobTokenScopes.csharp.md

 - *Type:* double

 The ID of the project.
+Use `project` instead.
+To be removed in 19.0.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.4.1/docs/resources/project_job_token_scopes#project_id ProjectJobTokenScopes#project_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.5.0/docs/resources/project_job_token_scopes#project_id ProjectJobTokenScopes#project_id}

 ---